AutomaticPallet/paystack-automaticpallet-web-host-reseller-php-integration-kit/README.md

 # Paystack Automatic Pallet Web Host Reseller PHP Integration Kit
 Paystack's PHP payment gateway integration kit for Automatic Pallet's white label web host reseller platform.
 Become the "Web Host" with Nigeria's leading web host resseller.
 Get your web hosting business started instantly at no cost and using this Paystack PHP payment gateway integration kit.

+## Prerequisite
+- Before you can use this script, you will need to have an Automatic Pallet Web Host reseller account.
+Create a free account now if you haven't already done so: https://host.automaticpallet.com/reseller.php?action=partnersite
+- Before you can start integrating Paystack, you will need a Paystack account.
+Create a free account now if you haven't already done so: https://dashboard.paystack.co/#/signup

 ## Introduction

 The system has the built-in ability to allow you to integrate Paystack to allow your Customers / Sub-Resellers to pay you.
 What we have done is, built a module that can pass parameters to an intermediate bridge on your server, that you can then integrate with any Payment Gateway of your choice.